Yan-Lynn-Aung/laravel-crud/README.md

 Run ` composer install ` <br>
 Then ` npm install ` <br>
 and ` php artisan migrate `
+change .env and setUp dataBase you need to key `php artisan key:generate`

+***change User Table role user to admin

 Now you are done.
 <br>